iversc/Minecraft-Save-Seed-Reader/README.txt

 When a world is selected from the dropdown list, it looks up the RandomSeed tag from that folder's level.dat file.

-If you choose a save folder manually, it searches the sub-folders of the folder you chose, which is why you need to choose the folder that holds the sub-folders, not the folder that holds a level.dat file.
+If you choose a save folder manually, it first checks the folder you choose for the existence of 'level.dat', 'session.lock', and the 'region' folder.
+If it finds all three, it guesses that the user chose a world folder instead, and searches the parent folder for other saves.